 We’ll blog more about the huge problem of plastic in future.
 For now we’ll simply say our favourite straws are stainless steel ones, we have ecoffee cups from Oxfam instead of buying throw away hot drinks and we like both Essential and Ecoleaf toilet paper as they come in compostable packaging (as well as being fit for purpose)!

-We have been inspired by our friend who made a ‘New Year’s No Plastic Resolution’ in January 2016.
+Over the last couple of years, we have been inspired by our friend who made a ‘New Year’s No Plastic Resolution’ in January 2016.
 Her blog tells of the triumphs and pitfalls of giving up plastic and is a fantastic resource.

 7) Trade locally to make family life more eco